-The force of the drop into the hole pulls Sasha entirely underwater.
-Below the surface it is quiet and calm.
-Sasha sees the kicking legs of Redhead, but Sasha can do nothing.
+The force of the drop into the water pulls Sasha entirely underwater for an instant.
+Under the water it is quiet and calm.
+Sasha sees the kicking legs of the Redhead, but Sasha can do nothing.

 Above the surface there is chaos and panic.
-The four remaining men struggle to pull Sasha and Redhead up without being pulled in themselves.
+The four remaining men struggle to pull Sasha and the Redhead up without being pulled in themselves.

 Under the surface Sasha has floated away from the hole and as he comes up he finds himself under the ice, not able to break the surface of the water.
 The panic suddenly leaves him and he stops struggling.

 The quiet darkness of the water calms him.

 He is suddenly in a different world.
-He floats quietly, looking at the panicked kicking of Redhead.
+He floats quietly, looking at the panicking kicking of the Redhead.
 It is a moment of clarity for Sasha.

 Sasha is calm, still.
 Almost at peace.

-But that calm is suddenly shattered as Sasha is dragged from under the ice to the water's surface.
+But that calm is suddenly shattered as he is dragged from under the ice to the water's surface.
 The men's shouts and the splashing of the water is deafening.
-Redhead is pulled from the water by the lead man.

-The fourth man has the rope pulled taut now, keeping Sasha above the surface.
+The Redhead is being pulled from the water by the Lead Man.
+The Fourth Man has the rope pulled taut now, keeping Sasha above the surface.

 Sasha slowly pulls himself up onto the ice and they drag him over onto the thicker ice.
-The two wet men lay gasping and cling to the solid ice for dear life.
-Finally, Sasha is able to speak, he asks Redhead, "What would your mother say about that?"
+The two wet men lay gasping and clinging to the solid ice for dear life.

+SASHA (CONT'D) What would your mother say about that?